smasherprog/EqTool/README.md

 <h4>TO DO List</h4>
 <ul>
+<li>Use the current zone to better display correct mob info.
+For example Orc centurions can be in multiple zones! </li>
 <li>Extend Mob Info Window to show Players.
 Add note field to window that is saved locally. </li>
 <li>Add visual cue that buff is under 1 minute left. </li>
 <li>Add option to enable OTHERS hits for DPS meter. </li>